Lionel trains have long been a standard of model railroading. It may be the best known name in

 train enthusiasts through the end of the century.

-The depression took its toll on train sales and killed the extravagant Standard Gauge by 1940 in favor of
+The depression took its toll on train sales and killed the extravagant Standard gauge by 1940 in favor of

 share by acquiring its biggest competitor, the bankrupt Ives Manufacturing in 1928.
 Initially Lionel bought